The ‘Dhan’ Solution:

 Partnerships: A Pathway to Agro-Adaptation

-Alternate Wetting and Drying (AWD) promotes responsible water use and sustainable agricultural production practices.
+Sustainable rice cultivation in India using AWD promotes responsible water use and sustainable agricultural production practices in the country’s water-stressed regions.
 By optimizing resource utilization and minimizing waste, rice cultivation can become more sustainable and efficient.
-This contributes to sustainable consumption and production patterns and reduces the environmental impact of agriculture.
-This program will also serve as an example for sustainable procurement within one’s value chain.
+This contributes to sustainable consumption and production patterns and reduces agriculture’s environmental impacts.
+This program will also exemplify sustainable procurement within one’s value chain.

 Farmer Collectives for Livelihoods

-Alternate Wetting and Drying (AWD) promotes responsible water use and sustainable agricultural production practices.
+Sustainable rice cultivation in India using AWD promotes responsible water use and sustainable agricultural production practices in the country’s water-stressed regions.
 By optimizing resource utilization and minimizing waste, rice cultivation can become more sustainable and efficient.
-This contributes to sustainable consumption and production patterns and reduces the environmental impact of agriculture.
-This program will also serve as an example for sustainable procurement within one’s value chain.
+This contributes to sustainable consumption and production patterns and reduces agriculture’s environmental impacts.
+This program will also exemplify sustainable procurement within one’s value chain.

 Gallery